Rest easy Gardeners,

 - If not planted in the ground, move sensitive plants into an area above freezing…your home, garage, or storage shed.
 Important note: most tropical plants and houseplants, and most annual plants do not like cold nights, they are best moved into your home.

 - If planted in the ground, water the soil well – wet soil holds the heat better than dry soil.
 Cover plants with cloth; bed sheets and towels work great.
 If possible, drape the cloth all the way to the ground and secure.
 Newspaper and straw can also be used.
 Do not use plastic.
 Wherever the plastic touches the plant will burn.
-However, plastic pots placed over the plants works well, as long as the plastic is not touching the plants.
+However, plastic pots placed over the plants work well as long as the plastic is not touching the plants.

 - When the temperature gets above freezing you can safely remove any coverings.